CNN Health recently ran a story* on shocking medical errors and their findings were just that, shocking.

 5. Mistake: The ER waiting game

-• Consequences: Air bubbles get sucked into the wound and cut off blood supply to the patient’s lungs, heart, kidneys and brain.
-Left uncorrected the patient dies.
+- Consequences: Air bubbles get sucked into the wound and cut off blood supply to the patient’s lungs, heart, kidneys, and brain.
+IF left uncorrected, the patient dies.

 7. Mistake: Operating on the wrong body part